-I had to take our dog Chandler (my "best puppy", the "big man") to the vet Thursday after I discovered, while giving him a bath, what looked like a bloody gash on his throat.
+I had to take our dog Chandler (my "best puppy", the "big man", or "Chanva" as our daughter Elizabeth used to call him) to the vet Thursday.
+I had discovered while giving him a bath what looked like a bloody gash on his throat.
 I was horrified.
 I literally gasped in shock (I'm such a girl sometimes, I know) :) as drops of blood dripped into the bathwater.
 It looked like someone had cut his throat.
 How was that possible when he never leaves the house or yard except when I walk him every night?
 He wasn't bleeding profusely and the folds in his skin on his neck seemed to keep the wound from being exposed (which is why I never saw it before).

 I pulled him out of the bath, dried him off (mostly), and called the vet.
 This was around 1:30, and she had a 3:00 slot available.
 I gathered up Chandler and Elizabeth and drove from Antioch to Franklin.
 We really need to get a closer vet. :) Anyway, when we got there, the vet assistant says, "Let's take a look at his neck."
 She starts feeling around and comes up with a large rubber band.
 "How'd this get here?" she asked.